h2cloud/h2cloud/README.md

-# Metaless H2
+# H2Cloud
-The Golang version of Swift Layer-C, which has been renamed to Metaless H2
+H2Cloud provides cloud storage service on OpenStack Swift, while maintaining whole filesystem on a single object storage cloud and enabling efficient filesystem operations.

 Dependencies:

 - [github.com/ncw/swift](https://github.com/ncw/swift)
 - [github.com/levythu/gurgling](https://github.com/levythu/gurgling)

-**Attention: Currently the dependency github.com/ncw/swift is replaced by my forked
+**Attention: Currently the dependency github.com/ncw/swift is replaced by forked
 version: levythu/gurgling.
 As a result, you cannot use `introducedependencies.sh` to install it but use this instead:** (With environment variables set using `setenv`)